Apple Releases iOS and iPadOS 14.7.1 With Fix for Touch ID Apple Watch Bug

 The iOS and iPadOS 14.7.1 updates can be downloaded for free and the software is available on all eligible devices over-the-air in the Settings app.
 To access the new software, go to Settings > General > Software Update.

-iOS 14.7.1 fixes a bug that could prevent Touch ID iPhones from being unlocked with an Apple Watch, an iOS 14.7 issue that Apple said it would fix in an upcoming software update.
+iOS 14.7.1 fixes a bug that could prevent Touch ID iPhones from unlocking an Apple Watch, an iOS 14.7 issue that Apple said it would fix in an upcoming software update.

 iOS 14.7.1 fixes an issue where iPhone models with Touch ID cannot unlock a paired Apple Watch using the Unlock with iPhone feature.
 This update also provides important security updates and is recommended for all users.